CriticalMoments/CMSaasStarter/README.md

 To get started, create your own copy of the project for development.
 There are two options:

 - "Use this template": use this button if you want to build your own project using CMSaasStarter as a starter template and you aren't planning on contributing work back to the public open source project.
 See [Github Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
- - "Fork": us this button if you want contribute some or all of your work back to the public open source project.
+- "Fork": use this button if you want contribute some or all of your work back to the public open source project.
 It will keep the full commit history, and be easier to create PRs back to CMSaasStarter.

 Then locally: